Amandatex/Amandatex/README.md

 ---

 ### About
-- 🎓 Data Science Student
+- 🎓 Currently studying Data Science
 - 🎂 23 years old
 - 📊 Focused on data analysis and problem-solving